NellieAT/Scope2Emissions/README.md

 Sectors:
 - Of the 11 possible major GIC sectors, only the Energy sector is missing, all other sectors make at least one appearance
 - Consumer Staples is by far the most represented sector per the time of writing, followed by the Consumer Discretionary sector
-- I Expected the Utilities sector to have a high prevalence in this selection criteria, surprised to only see one company?
+- I expected the Utilities sector to have a high prevalence in this selection criteria, surprised to only see one company?
 - Real Estate, despite being exposed to a lot of climate-related transition risk, does not make much of an appearance, disappointing